-5130.Research Presentation Skills (1:0:0:0).
+5130.
+Research Presentation Skills (1:0:0).
 A comprehensive coverage of the most widely used research presentation methods used at national and international meetings.
 The course is offered at the request of a faculty member or the request of a student or group of students.
 May be repeated with credit.
+Prerequisite: Successful completion of GSBS core curriculum or consent of course director.
 (F)